 Ms. Janice Parten

+Associate Vice President for Human Resources

+Joyal Administration Building Room 211

+Ms. Janice Parten

 Director, Human Resources

 Joyal Administration Building Room 161

 5150 North Maple Avenue M/S JA 41

 California State University, Fresno

 Fresno, CA 93740

-FAX: 559-278-7795
+FAX: 559-278-77954275

-An individual with a complaint against a faculty member may file a complaint with the Associate Vice President for Academic Personnel by contacting 559-278-3027, or by delivering or sending (via mail or fax) a copy of the complaint form or written statement to:
+An individual with a complaint against a faculty member may file a complaint with the Associate Vice President for Academic Personnel Faculty Affairs by contacting 559-278-3027, or by delivering or sending (via mail or fax) a copy of the complaint form or written statement to:

+Ms.-Janette Redd Williams Dr. Michael Caldwell

-Ms. Janette Redd Williams Associate Vice President for Academic Personnel California State University, Fresno Haak Center, 4th Floor 5200 N. Barton M/S ML55 Fresno, CA 93740 FAX: 559-278-8190
+Associate Vice President for Academic Personnel Faculty Affairs

+California State University, Fresno

+Haak Center, 4th Floor

+5200 N. Barton M/S ML55

+Fresno, CA 93740

+FAX: 559-278-81910

-Cases involving campus administrators will be referred to the appropriate Vice President, the President, or the Chancellor's Office.
-In cases alleging harassment by an administrator, if the allegation is against the Director of Human Resources, it should be filed with the Vice President for Administration.
-If the allegation is against the President, it should be filed with the Vice Chancellor for Human Resources.
+Cases involving campus administrators will be referred to the appropriate Vice President, the President, or the Chancellor's-Office...-In cases where discrimination, harassment, or retailiation by the Associate Vice President of Human Resources is alleged, the complaint alleging harassment by an administrator, if the allegation is against the Director of Human Resources, it should be filed with the Vice Chancellor for Human Resources.
 These offices can be reached as follows: